j7sus/j7sus/README.md

 ### Hi there 👋
-As student I want to specialize in content creation with a focus on design and development using coding and new technologies.
+As student my goal is to specialize in content creation with a focus on design and development using coding and new technologies.
 I enjoy learning and improving my skills in these areas.